OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/JacU.md

 ## Proposed Deliverable Title Changes

-We changed our priority in WP6 from algorithm verification to system interoperability and distributed computing in the ``Math-in-the-Middle'' Paradigm, therefore we would like to change the titles of three deliverables:
+We changed our priority in WP6 from algorithm verification to system interoperability and distributed computing in the ``Math-in-the-Middle'' Paradigm

 * D6.5 (Due: 24) *Generating GAP/ SAGE Interface Theories in OMDoc/MMT for System*
   Interoperation* (Was: *PYTHON/ SAGE Computational Foundation Module in OMDoc/MMT*)